cedric-kiama-wachira/Software-Engineering/README.md

 Created a simple banner CLI program and had a deep dive into the magic of runes, Unicode, and UTF-8 encoding in Go!

 Polishing up on this before I move to the next one on APIs and HTTP in Golang

+Perfected the banner and still a lot of work to do on my banner code.
+Now I want to fetch data from publicly accessible REST api